ZbigniewStasienko/weather-forecast/README.md

 ### 3. Run the application

-After ensuring we are in the correct directory, we can run the following command on Linux:
+After ensuring we are in the correct directory, we can run the following command on **Linux**:

 ```bash
 ./mvnw spring-boot:run
 ```

-On Windows, the command would look quite similar, but we have to change the slash to a backslash:
+On **Windows**, the command would look quite similar, but we have to change the slash to a backslash:
 ```bash
 .\mvnw spring-boot:run
 ```